f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

   :align: center
   :scale: 70%

 When you click **Add**, you will be prompted to provide the configuration details for a remote HTTPS server where the images can be downloaded from.
 In the current F5OS versions there is no option to upload directly from your browser (this will be added in a future release).
-You will need to have a remote HTTPS server that allows downloads to import images into the system via the GUI.
+You will need to have a remote HTTPS server that allows downloads to import images into the system via the webUI.

 You can alternatively upload F5OS images for both the system controllers and the chassis partitions using the **Sysyem Settings > File Utilities** page.